 Mind Body Medicine Skills Groups

 Mind-body medicine is based on the scientific understanding of the connection among our thoughts, sensations and feelings, and our mind, body, and spirit – between ourselves and the social and natural world in which we live.
 Mind-body skills (such as meditation, biofeedback, guided imagery, and self-expression in drawings, words, and pictures) are scientifically validated to reduce stress and restore physical and psychological health.
 All dates are held in-person at the Rockville Campus in SV 314 as well as virtually.
-Click the date to register if you plan to attend virtually or just come by if you plan to participate in person.
+Click the event to register if you plan to attend virtually, or simply come by if you plan to participate in-person.

 Mental Health First Aid